uoftgasa/uoftgasa.github.io/markdown/index.md

 - Understanding the Research Article: Reading Towards Writing
 - Writing NSERC Proposals
 - Time Management
-- Prewriting Strategies for Deve
+- Prewriting Strategies for Developing and Organizing Your Ideas
+- Teaching Fundamental Certificate and the Advanced University Teaching Preparation Certificate (see [TATP](#tatp) for more information on these

 ## Public Services